hesl-seu/v2sim/readme.md

 ```
 * **Notice:** Double click to open this file is **NOT** recommended since many users have reported it doesn't work as expected.

-Click the `Project` menu and open the folder you have created.
+Click the `Add existing project` link and click `Open` to load the folder you have created.
 You will see something like this:
 ![alt text](docs/3.png)

 2. Download charging station positions: If the area you downloaded is in **China Mainland**, you can download charging station positions in this program.
 Otherwise, please skip this step.